-Tubing, snowmobiling, gondola rides, dog sledding.
-Experience all the fun winter activities Mammoth Mountain has to offer.
-Mammoth Mountain has one of the longest ski seasons in North America — generally it ranges from November through Memorial Day, depending on the weather.
+Skiing, snowboarding, tubing, snowmobiling, and dog sledding — experience all the fun winter activities Mammoth Lakes has to offer.
+Home to one of the longest ski seasons in North America, Mammoth Mountain guests can generally hit the slopes from November through Independence Day.

 Skiing & Snowboarding

-Mammoth Lakes features more than 450 acres of snow-covered mountain slopes.
-The longest run you'll find is nearly 3 miles long making the area a pristine place to practice those mad snowboarding skills you've been perfecting.
-If you're the sort that's just starting out, there is also snowboarding school for easy-to-follow lessons led by AASI/PSIA certified instructors.
+Mammoth Lakes features more than 450 acres of snow-covered slopes.
+The longest run you'll find on the mountain is nearly 3 miles — making the area a pristine place to practice those skills you've been perfecting.
+If you're just starting out, join snowboarding school for easy-to-follow lessons led by AASI/PSIA certified instructors.
 Visit Site

-The Mammoth Ice Rink is an outdoor rink right in our own back yard.
-There you can find public skating sessions, hockey clinics, pick-up hockey, other lessons, and they host special events.
-If you don't skates don't worry, they provide rentals with the skating price for only $10 per adult, $8 for youths, and $3 for kids ages 4 and under.
+The Mammoth Ice Rink is an outdoor rink right in our own backyard.
+Here you can find public skating sessions, hockey clinics, pick-up hockey, lessons, and special events.
+If you don't have skates — don't worry, rentals are available with the skating price for only $10 per adult, $8 for youths, and $3 for kids ages 4 and under.
 Visit Site

 Navigate a snowmobile through the Inyo National Forest in the heart of Mammoth Lakes.
-You can choose from over 100 miles (160 k) of trail or set out on 75,000 acres of open terrain east of town.
+Choose from over 100 miles of trails or set out on 75,000 acres of open terrain east of town.
 You're free to explore on your own or on a guided group tour.
 Visit Site

-Dogs love snow as much as humans do, as you'll learn on a dog sled ride through the Inyo National Forest with Mammoth Dog Teams.
-Mammoth Dog Teams provide authentic dog sled rides for families and people of all ages.
+Dogs love snow as much as humans do, as you'll learn on a dog sled ride through the Inyo National Forest.
+Mammoth Dog Teams provide authentic dog sledding experiences for families and adventurers of all ages.
 Visit Site